AdobeDocs/analytics.en/help/admin/admin-console/permissions/product-profile.md

 * Product profile admins can adjust permissions items in their product profile.
 * Product profile admins can assign or remove product profiles to user groups.
 * Product profile admins are ideal for team leads or managers who need to grant and manage access to Adobe Analytics for their team.
 Individuals would not need to bother system admins or product admins to grant access to Adobe Analytics.

+For information about how to assign product profile admins, see the "Manage product profile admins" section in the article, [Manage product profiles for enterprise users](https://helpx.adobe.com/enterprise/using/manage-product-profiles.html) in the Enterprise user guide.

 ## Adobe Analytics permission items